Boston, Massachusetts, United States of America: What to pack, what to wear, and when to go [2023]

 January

-January in Boston is frosty, snowy and somewhat rainy.
+January in Boston is very cold, snowy and somewhat rainy.
 The average overnight temperatures in the area are in the low 20s F (single digits below 0 C).
-It tends to rain a bit less than half of the time.
-It also snows about a third of the time.
+It tends to rain 5-10 days this month.
+It also snows 5-10 days this month.
 But the colder weather doesn't bring low humidity, which is in the 50% to 60% range on average.

 What to wear/what to pack: